proxmox/ceph/ceph/src/nvmeof/gateway/spdk/scripts/perf/nvmf/README.md

   is already in place on Initiator systems and there's no need to re-build it, then set this option to true.
   Default: false.
+- irdma_roce_enable - loads irdma driver with RoCEv2 network protocol enabled on Target and Initiator machines.
+This option applies only to system with Intel E810 NICs.
+  Default: false
+- pause_frames - configures pause frames when RoCEv2 network protocol is enabled on Target and Initiator machines.
+  Default: false

 ### Target System Configuration